-The maximum number of characters defined in T3 (# of char) or B3 (# of char) must allow for the number of characters you will place in the field, including any price, check digit, or fixed characters inserted by the printer.
+The maximum number of characters defined in box T3 or B3 must allow for the number of characters you will place in the field, including any price, check digit, or fixed characters inserted by the printer.
 The maximum number of characters in the field into which data is copied cannot exceed 2710 or the maximum number of characters permitted by the bar code.